highcharts/highcharts-utils/readme.md

 Next you need to whitelist the certificate.
 Open the `/certs` folder, and double click the `highcharts.local.csr`.
 For the Keychain (nøkkelring) option, select _System_, then Add.
 Note that the change only takes effect after the next system login.

+If you're having problems running the secure server on the Mac, see [this Stack Overflow question](https://stackoverflow.com/questions/58802767/no-proceed-anyway-option-on-neterr-cert-invalid-in-chrome-on-macos).

 #### Windows

 Run `cd certs && ./win.create.ssl.certs.sh` from the project directory.
 Requires that OpenSSL is installed.